Anne Dellar, Chief Executive Officer

 Chloe Badger, Finance Assistant

-Chloe has worked for ODST for the last four years, seeing the organisation grow from four schools to 32.
+Chloe has worked for ODST in finance for several years, seeing the organisation grow from four schools to 32.
 Previously she worked within the finance team for a construction company.

 Mike Bingham, Operations Manager